Stress Management - Ways to Avoid Stress

 first step is knowing your own

-stress journal to record stressful events, your
+coping strategies.
+Try tracking your stress to record stressful events, your

 response to them, and how you coped.